Bio

 The Golden thread

-It is impossible to say that my work with children hasn’t equally influenced my artistic process.
-As a passionate art teacher to children for the past thirteen years, I continually watch their approach to creation in awe.
-When it comes to concept, my sole inspiration is how a child’s essence can somehow bubble to the surface of anything they make.
-Their ideas flow freely.
-They are present in every precious moment of their artwork.
-I try to reach the same level of presence while creating my own work.
+My fourteen years as a passionate art teacher to children has also had a significant impact on my artistic process.
+I am continually in awe of children's approach to creation, and my sole inspiration is how a child's essence can bubble to the surface of anything they make.
+Their ideas flow freely, and they are present in every moment of their artwork.
+I strive to achieve this same level of presence in my own creative work.